EMPOWERMENT OF WOMEN

-“Investing in women and girls is the single most promising economic, political, and social opportunity of our time.
-2019 should be the year we treat it that way.”
+“Investing in women and girls is the single most promising economic, political, and social opportunity of our time.”

 – Megan O’Donnell